-We are currently serving schools in the Conroe, Cypress, Klein, Spring, and Tomball ISDs.
+We are currently serving schools in the Conroe, the Woodlands, Klein, Spring, Cypress and Tomball ISDs.
 Our after-school program is conveniently held at your child’s school campus, so that you can pick your child up from their school at the end of each lesson.
 More information will be available at registration.

-We welcome you to stop by our home campus, conveniently located outside of TX 99 and Champion Forest Drive.
+We welcome you to stop by our home campus, Cunae International school campus, conveniently located at Creekside Forest Drive on Gosling Road.
 Our campus is newly-built, and our warm and friendly environment provides a high-quality Chinese learning experience that includes classes and activities.
-This location will hold the travel and business Chinese classes for adults and serve as our teacher training facility and an activity center for everyone.
 Our doors are always open for anyone who wants to begin their journey in Chinese!